SHlok06majmundar/vayunotics/README.md

    - Verify CORS settings

 3. If build fails:
-   - Check requirements.txt for missing dependencies
+   - Check requirements.prod.txt for missing dependencies
    - Verify Node.js version in Vercel
    - Check build logs in both platforms

+4. If MAVLink connection fails:
+   - Verify MAVLINK_CONNECTION string in Render environment variables
+   - Check if the drone/MAVLink device is accessible from Render
+   - Verify network connectivity and firewall settings